Frost0522/Graphene/README.md

 ## Getting Started

-Welcome to the language of Graphene, a purely functional language based on the architecture that underlies Google's open source languge, Carbon.
+Welcome to Graphene, a purely functional language based on a small subset of Google's open source language, Carbon.

 ## Folder Structure